bbauska/UC-Davis-JS-Basics/readme.md

 </p>

 <p>Hello, and welcome to the fourth module of this course.
 Congratulations for
 making it this far.
-You've learned a lot of JavaScript so far, and this fourth module is going to really help you push your skills even further.
-In this module, we'll be doing a lot of practice.
+You&apos;ve learned a lot of JavaScript so far, and this fourth module is going to really help you push your skills even further.
+In this module, we&apos;ll be doing a lot of practice.
 To learn JavaScript, you really have to practice.
 You have to get used to the syntax.
 You have to think about how to break problems down into smaller pieces to actually make something that works.
-And we'll be doing that in this fourth module. </p>
+And we&apos;ll be doing that in this fourth module. </p>

-<p>And by creating interactive elements and practicing what you've already learned,
+<p>And by creating interactive elements and practicing what you&apos;ve already learned,
-you'll be making some things that are interesting and fun, but also learning JavaScript along the way.
-So let's get to it.
-And hopefully, by the end of this module, you'll be excited about what you've learned so far in this course, and you'll be excited to go on to the next course and learn even more about JavaScript.</p>
+you&apos;ll be making some things that are interesting and fun, but also learning JavaScript along the way.
+So let&apos;s get to it.
+And hopefully, by the end of this module, you&apos;ll be excited about what you&apos;ve learned so far in this course, and you&apos;ll be excited to go on to the next course and learn even more about JavaScript.</p>

 <ul>
   <li><a href="https://www.coursera.org/learn/javascript-basics/supplement/g4gK7/basic-distance-converter-start-files">4.00 Basic-Convert-START.zip</a></li>